People usually associate lavender with two specific traits: its fragrance and its color.

 Process granulated sugar, rosemary, and lavender buds in a food processor until rosemary and lavender are finely chopped, about 1 minute.
 Set aside.

-Stir together flour, baking powder, and salt in a medium bowl.
+Whisk together flour and salt in a medium bowl.
 Set aside.

 Next, beat butter on medium speed with a heavy-duty electric stand mixer (handheld mixer okay to use) until creamy.
 Gradually add sugar mixture, beating until smooth.